Origami-Rice/ec0logic/deliverable-1/planning.md

 #### Q1: What are you planning to build?

 ##### Problem & Motivation
 Household food waste is a huge problem that contributes significantly to climate change.
-According to the National Zero Waste Council’s research on household food waste in Canada, almost 2.2 million tonnes of food is wasted each year.
+According to the National Zero Waste Council’s research on household food waste in Canada, almost 2.2 million tonnes of food is wasted each year (Source: https://www.toronto.ca/services-payments/recycling-organics-garbage/long-term-waste-strategy/waste-reduction/food-waste/#:~:text=According%20to%20the%20National%20Zero,waste%20has%20substantial%20environmental%20impacts).
 Food waste not only wastes the resources required to produce and distribute that food, but decomposing food in landfills also produces more greenhouse gases, like methane.
 A major cause for household food waste is simply lack of planning.
 This can lead to losing track of what food you still have in stock, which may result in overbuying.
 Similarly, losing track of when foods will expire results in an accumulation of spoiled foods.

 We are expanding the features of our project partner's existing mobile app with the objective of encouraging people to be conscious of their food waste, making it convenient for people to reduce the amount of food that they waste, and allowing them to quantify the environmental impact of their actions.